-(b) Rule 220.
-All train orders except slow or cautionary orders expire and must be considered fulfilled when an extra train arrives at the end of its authorized movement.
-If the running order for an extra train is annulled short of its destination for the trip, all orders issued for such movement except form K or slow and cautionary orders expire.
-If orders are so handled, protection must be furnished against any improper provisions governing at or beyond the point where the running order was annulled.

-- (c) Short running orders shall not be used when practicable to issue orders covering movement through to end of run, in one direction.
+- (b) The portion of Rule 220 reading "Train orders once in effect continue so until fulfilled..., etc." applies to all, except Form K and slow, orders held by an extra train when it arrives at the end of its authorized movement, or if its running orders are annulled, short of the destination for the trip, as under such circumstances the extra has fulfilled its orders.
+An order is fulfilled when obeyed or complied with.
+If orders are so handled absolute protection must be furnished against any improper action on previous orders held, particularly if any orders had contained provisions governing at or beyond the point where the running order was annulled, or in short orders. - (c) Short running orders shall not be used when practicable to issue orders covering movement through to end of run, in one direction.
 When it is necessary to use short orders there shall not be also issued any orders restricting the movement beyond the running limit.
-As an example, an extra east given running orders Z..... to M.... must not be given right over No 603 Z to K. - (d) In Form G, examples 1 and 2, Extra 99 has technically fulfilled its orders on arrival at F. If the order had also contained a meeting point at F and the train to be met at F had not yet arrived when it becomes necessary to issue orders authorizing continued movement of Extra 99 beyond F, provision must again be made for meeting that train, as Extra 99 then becomes another created train. - (e) When the running orders are annulled, it is good practice to annul other orders held and avoid any chance of confusion-(except Form K and slow orders), but if required, any orders may be retained in effect by an order which includes-"Observing order No....."
-Refer to item 35(a) as to keeping in effect running authority before reaching a short destination. - (f) When a crew is to be relieved before completing a trip and the relief crew is not on hand to take immediate charge and get orders as provided, the orders must be annulled and new orders issued for the relieving crew.
+As an example, an extra east given running orders Z.. to M.. must not be given right over No 603 Z to K. - (d) In Form G. examples 1 and 2, Extra 99 has technically fulfilled its orders on arrival at F. If the order had also contained a meeting point at F and the train to be met at F had not yet arrived when it became necessary to issue orders authorizing continued movement of Extra 99 beyond F, provision must again be made for meeting that train, as Extra 99 then becomes another created train. - (e) When the running orders are annulled, it is good practice to annul other orders held and avoid any chance of confusion-(except Form K and slow orders), but if required, any orders may be retained in effect by an order which includes-"Observing order No...
+Refer to item 39(a) as to keeping in effect running authority before reaching a short destination. - (f) When a crew is to be relieved before completing a trip and the relief crew is not on hand to take immediate charge and get orders as provided, the orders must be annulled and new orders issued for the relieving crew.
 Orders must not be left in any designated place by the crew relieved for the relieving crew, by arrangement with or instruction of the train dispatcher.